grandmaster789/glarses/docs/notes.md

 After a cursory look at which libraries are used by SimpleViewer, it seems to me that this program doesn't use the NDK at all but raw USB commands.

+I asked about direct access to the video streams, and it seems that it'll be something that may become possible in the future but not right now.
+The cited reason is that they want to prevent unauthorized access - presumably it's a privacy thing.
+This is, after all, a device where it's not immediately obvious that cameras are integrated.

 # NDK
 Seems like it's been designed as a C style library (probably for better compatibility).
 There are two 'sample' projects included that indicate intended usage.
 The samples don't seem to actually render anything to the glasses, I'll have to figure that out from the unity SDK I guess.